MD Degree Elective Courses

 If you pursue an “away” elective at a medical school accredited by the U.S. Liaison Committee on Medical Education (LCME) or the Commission on Osteopathic College Accreditation (COCA), you submit your application using VSAS®.
 For “away” electives at an institution not participating in VSAS®, you apply directly to that program.

-NYU School of Medicine also hosts visiting students from other accredited medical schools interested in pursuing clinical electives.
+NYU Grossman School of Medicine also hosts visiting students from other accredited medical schools interested in pursuing clinical electives.
 Learn more about academic and health requirements registering for an elective as a visiting student.